CounterPillow/oscat/README.md

 Generate cylinders of varying dimensions along a path.
 Uses spheres to join them so needs decently high `$fn` number to not look like complete doodoo.

+Can also generate a `snekpipe`, which is like a `snek` but as a hollow pipe.